-Here is an example of using a MIDI keyboard.
+- Here is an example of using a MIDI keyboard.
 To record MIDI data into the computer, connect the MIDI output of the keyboard to the MIDI input of the Lexicon Omega.
-Connect the MIDI output of the Omega to the MIDI input of the keyboard.

-2. You will need to run the line output of the keyboard to one (mono) or two (stereo) line inputs on the back of the Omega to hear your keyboard.

-Open Cubase and start a new default project.
-Click on MIDI track 1 which is labeled MIDI 01.
+Connect the MIDI output of the Omega to the MIDI input of the keyboard. - You will need to run the line output of the keyboard to one (mono) or two (ste reo) line inputs on the back of the Omega to hear your keyboard. - Open Cubase and start a new default project.
+Right click in the middle gray column and select Add MIDI Track.

-Click the IN: box for MIDI track 1 and select LEXICON USB MIDI.
+Click the ALL MIDI INPUTS box and select LEXICON USB MIDI.

-Click the OUT: box and select LEXICON USB MIDI for the MIDI outputs.
+Click the output box (just below the box that now says LEXICON USB MIDI) and select LEXICON USB MIDI for the MIDI outputs.
 Click the RECORD ENABLE button on MIDI track 1.